 Toyin Ojih Odutola: A Countervailing Theory

-Opening spring 2020, Barbican Art Gallery presents the first-ever UK commission by Nigerian-American artist Toyin Ojih Odutola, a site-specific installation for The Curve.
+Barbican Art Gallery presents A Countervailing Theory, a site-specific installation for The Curve and the first-ever UK commission by Nigerian-American artist Toyin Ojih Odutola.
 An epic cycle of new work unfurls across the 90-metre long gallery, exploring an imagined ancient myth conceived by the artist.
-Renowned conceptual sound artist Peter Adjaye has created an immersive soundscape in response to Odutola’s series, which evolves in dialogue with the narrative.
-Toyin Ojih Odutola: A Countervailing Theory opens in The Curve on Thursday 26 March 2020.
+An immersive soundscape by renowned conceptual sound artist Peter Adjaye fills the space in response to Ojih Odutola’s work.
+The exhibition will be accompanied by a publication featuring a new text by acclaimed writer Zadie Smith and an interview with the artist.

-Toyin Ojih Odutola said: 'Walking into Barbican Centre’s The Curve for the first time was an enchanting experience of having a space unfold as you travel through it, not quite knowing what will come around the corner.
+Toyin Ojih Odutola said: “Walking into The Curve for the first time was an enchanting experience of having a space unfold as you travel through it, not quite knowing what will come around the corner.
 The feeling of possibility it provides to create and exhibit a story one can meander through in real-time gifted so much promise in how to engage with an audience.
-The opportunity to share a new project with the Barbican in London is a huge honour of which I am most excited to partake and I cannot wait to share that feeling of enchantment with every viewer who visits.
-I hope in the process of experiencing A Countervailing Theory, one finds new ways of engaging with The Curve space, with eclectic forms of storytelling, and all the potentials art-making gifts us.'
+The opportunity to share a new project with the Barbican in London is a huge honour and I cannot wait to share that feeling of enchantment with everyone who visits.
+I hope in the process of experiencing A Countervailing Theory, one finds new ways of engaging with The Curve space, with eclectic forms of storytelling, and all the potential art-making gifts us.”

-Ojih Odutola’s previous work has addressed the malleable nature of identity and the role of place in shaping this concept throughout history.
-She has explored the socio-political construct of skin colour to question what is understood by ‘blackness’, scrutinising this notion through the lens of aesthetic, historical, political, conceptual and emotional principles.
-Her works manifest a persistent attention to the texture of skin, achieving extraordinary luminous effects; the topography of the flesh conveys the nuanced histories of her subjects.
-Ojih Odutola’s meticulously executed works subvert the grand tradition of portraiture and painting, deftly elevating the medium of drawing.
+Ojih Odutola’s previous work has addressed the malleable nature of identity and the role of place in shaping this concept throughout history, in series including Tell Me A Story, I Don’t Care If It’s True (2020), Scenes of Exchange (2018) and The Treatment (2015-17).
+Her works have shown a persistent attention to the texture of skin, achieving extraordinary luminous effects through her distinctive techniques of building and blending her drawing materials.
+The topography of the flesh, as well as that of landscape and domestic interiors in recent series, conveys the nuanced histories of her subjects.
+Ojih Odutola’s works play with the grand tradition of portrait painting by elevating the medium of drawing.
+Investigating images through the lens of aesthetic, conceptual and emotional principles, her works create an intimate viewing experience.

 Toyin Ojih Odutola was born in 1985 in Ile-Ife, Nigeria, and currently lives and works in New York.
 Ojih Odutola has exhibited at various institutions, including The Drawing Center, New York (2018—19); Whitney Museum of American Art, New York (2017—18); Brooklyn Museum, New York (2016); Contemporary Art Museum St. Louis (2015); Studio Museum Harlem, New York (2015, 2012); Aldrich Contemporary Art Museum, Ridgefield (2013); and Menil Collection, Houston, (2012).
 Her work is in major permanent collections, including the Museum of Modern Art, New York; Whitney Museum of American Art, New York, The Metropolitan Museum of Art, New York; Birmingham Museum of Art; Baltimore Museum of Art; New Orleans Museum of Art; Philadelphia Museum of Art; Princeton University Art Museum, New Jersey; Spencer Museum of Art; Honolulu Museum of Art; and the National Museum of African Art (Smithsonian, Washington, DC).
 She was featured in Manifesta in 2018, winner of the Rees Visionary Award in 2018 and shortlisted for the Pinchuk Foundation Future Generation Prize in 2019.
 Ojih Odutola earned her BA from the University of Alabama in Huntsville and her MFA from California College of the Arts in San Francisco.